Skip to main content

 ~450h

-saved annually for internal team,
+saved annually for the internal team

-resulting in a 15% efficiency gain linked to my design efforts.
+a 15% efficiency gain linked to my design efforts.

 Lessons

 This experience reaffirmed my belief that Design Sprints are a powerful tool for focusing a team and generating meaningful solutions, even within tight constraints.
-However, I learned that a tool like Design Sprint is only effective when tailored to the unique needs of its participants.
-Drawing on my years of experience with various design processes, I was able to quickly adapt this approach to fit our specific circumstances.
+But I learned that a tool like the Design Sprint is only effective when tailored to the unique needs of its participants.
+Drawing on years of experience with various design processes, I was able to quickly adapt this approach to fit our specific circumstances.

-“Tools like Design Sprint are only effective when tailored to the unique needs of its participants
+Tools like the Design Sprint are only effective when tailored to the unique needs of their participants.